 Click here for our most recent Form 990.

 Click here for our most recent Audited Financial Statement.

 Click here for our Donor Frequently Asked Questions (FAQ).

 The typical AAA scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
 Over 85 percent of AAA scholarship students reside in households that income-qualify for the Federal free and reduced lunch program (household incomes of less than or equal to 185 percent of federal poverty threshold).
 Many children are either below grade level, failing at their previous school or both when they receive an income-based scholarship.
 Parents, who find their children in these circumstances and care about their future, look for viable options.
 They seek an atmosphere that challenges and engages their child to reverse inappropriate learning and/or social patterns, and the lifelong negative impact they imply.
 They wish to change their child’s learning environment, acquaintances, and the unfortunate predictable outcomes associated with school failure.

-Click here for the most recent study on the learning gains for Florida income-based scholarship students.
+Click here for a recent study on the positive effects the scholarship program is having for low-income students.

 AAA Scholarship Foundation is different from other Scholarship Organizations because we: